iamtusharmukharji/Task-Management-System/README.md

 Note:- database credentials like user, password and databaseName is defined in api/credentials/credentials.json you can change as per config of your system

-> 1. Install dependecies from requirement.txt file
+> 1. Install dependecies from requirements.txt file

   `pip install -r requirements.txt`